manala/manala/docs/overview.md

 `mkdir mkdir ~/my-manala-recipe-repository/my-php-templates`

+!!!
+Note
-> 💡 In manala's philosophy, a repository is viewed as a company-wide repository where you can store recipes and templates for various purposes and many profiles: devops, hosting, backend developers, frontend developers, etc. In fact, your projects will not embed all the company's recipes but just the subset of recipes that are useful for your project.
+    In manala's philosophy, a repository is viewed as a company-wide repository where you can store recipes and templates for various purposes and many profiles: devops, hosting, backend developers, frontend developers, etc. In fact, your projects will not embed all the company's recipes but just the subset of recipes that are useful for your project.
 In our example, we are going to embed only the templates under `my-php-templates` in our PHP projects.

 Let's create a `.manala.yaml` file under the `my-php-templates`: